mamariomiamo/docu-trial/docs/hardware/px4-firmware/px4-toolchain-installation-setup.md

 make px4_sitl gazebo
 ```

+To takeoff, run `commander takeoff` in the PX4 shell.

 :::caution
 Sometimes Gazebo fails to load up on the first run.
-When Gazebo shows a blank screen, try running the above command again.
+When Gazebo shows a blank window, try running the above command again.
 :::

 Then, try to compile PX4 firmware for fmu-v2 target, more details on different targets [here](https://dev.px4.io/master/en/setup/building_px4.html#nuttx).